Bad Bunny’s Super Bowl LX Halftime Show

 When Bad Bunny entered and sang “BAILE InolVIDABLE,” I felt a rush of pride; I could feel the lyrics and all their emotions, and I felt so connected to the story.
 When it comes to music, if you understand the instrumental and the story, then you’ve understood what the artist is trying to convey.

 Watching the performance from afar, in a different country, a smile spread across my face.
-I felt a sense of solidarity, and I kept thinking about how I related to the set, the dancing, and the music, and what the lyrics were trying to say.
+I felt a sense of solidarity, and I kept thinking about how I related to the set, the dancing, the music, and the lyrics.

 I felt the excitement, the dancing, the love, and the passion—all at once.
 I got so hyped that I jumped out of my seat when he finished with DtMF, trying to catch the lyrics, waving my hand, and shouting along as much as I could.